geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 #### Documentation

 - [ ] {++Document the setup and configuration processes for S3 accounts and asset management tools.++}
+- [ ] {++Produce a final report of the working group activities.++}
-- [ ] {++Document pilot testing procedures and decisions.++}
+- [ ] {++Produce a report documenting the pilot collection and technology enhancements.++}

 ## :material-dock-bottom: Phase 2: Foundation

-During the Foundation Phase, we begin collaborating with select data providers to curate datasets.
+During the Foundation Phase, we begin collaborating with select data providers.
 This phase emphasizes building relationships, refining curation techniques, and establishing the first official collections.
 This work informs the development of key protocols and processes that will serve as the foundation for the project moving forward.

 ### 2A.
 Partner (Q1-Q3 2025)